dustine/phaser-adumbrate/static/assets/README.md

 This is probably one of the simpler ending objects, but it shows the required structure for them:
 - A **type** field, to say what information and behaviour this ending has;
-- And that respective extra information, in this case just another field called *state*.
+- And that respective extra information, in this case just another field called *scene*.

 So to understand endings, we need to go through each of the kinds of them, one by one.
 What the text parser does is that exact same thing.
 Anyway, the types: